 - Provide opportunities for all Harvard medical students to acquire in-depth knowledge in one area of inquiry and to produce a scholarly product in their area under the guidance of an expert faculty member.

 Much work has gone into increasing integration throughout the curriculum at all levels.
 The first-year curriculum is designed to build from molecules to cells to organisms, beginning with a molecular framework that integrates seamlessly with the transition to anatomy.
 In the second year, the teaching of pathophysiology is linked to introductory teaching of the physical examination and is presented in a more integrated way that incorporates aspects of pharmacology, pathology, and nutrition associated with individual systems.
-To address important issues confronting physicians in the 21st century, our students participate in a longitudinal sequence of courses in medical ethics/professionalism, social medicine, clinical epidemiology and population health, and health policy that span the first year and that are integrated with the teaching of the basic biological sciences and with introductory clinical exposures.
+To address important issues confronting physicians in the 21st century, our students participate in a longitudinal sequence of courses in social medicine and medical ethics/professionalism that span the first year, and clinical epidemiology, population health, and health policy are taught in the January term of Year I. The social and population science courses are integrated with the teaching of the basic biological sciences and with introductory clinical exposures.

 The third-year clerkships, now the Principal Clinical Experience (PCE), are taught as an integrated program at a single site and incorporate the many disciplines of medicine.
 The experience begins in May of Year II and incorporates longitudinal experiences, including a multidisciplinary curriculum, mentoring, assessment, and ambulatory care experience.

-Students entering HMS in fall, 2011 will complete a faculty-mentored, in-depth scholarly project – Scholars in Medicine – as a requirement for graduation.
-Beginning the 12-month PCE in May has created an expanded elective period in Year IV that provides more opportunities for exploring career options and will provide time for completion of the scholarly project.
+Students also complete a faculty-mentored, in-depth scholarly project – Scholars in Medicine – as a requirement for graduation.
+Beginning the 12-month PCE in May has created an expanded elective period in Year IV that provides more opportunities for exploring career options and time for completion of the scholarly project.